 Fixed fee subscriptions offer products or services for a set price over the duration of the contract.
 By providing fixed fee subscriptions, companies benefit from high visibility into recurring revenue.
 Some popular examples of fixed fee subscriptions are monthly boxes (FabFitFun or Dollar Shave Club), home services (pest control or cleaning services), and fitness club memberships.

-A hybrid model allows customers to add one-time purchases to an invoice without making permanent changes to their subscription.
+A hybrid model allows customers to add one-time purchases to an invoice without making permanent changes to their subscriptions.
 This model provides customers with added flexibility and control and sellers the opportunity to increase revenue by upselling and cross-selling products.
 A good example of a hybrid model is when a customer purchases hardware but pays a subscription for the software to run and update it or add additional functionality i.e. home security systems.

 Usage-based subscriptions allow customers to pay for only what they use.
 This type of model offers a high level of transparency to the customer and allows the business to adjust tiers as needed to satisfy demand.
 Some examples of usage-based subscriptions are cloud-based storage platforms, cell phone plans, and municipal utilities.